innovationOUtside/vce-generic-guide/g-vce_homepage_jupyterlab.md

 :name: jl_empinken
 :width: 5.772370953630796in

-A screenshot of "empinken" extension coloured background cells, used to identify differnt cell roles.
+A screenshot of "empinken" extension coloured background cells, used to identify different cell roles.

 Four coloured cell types (both markdown and code cells) are shown: blue, yellow, pink and green.